alyrmrt/project4-client/README.md

 # Book Finder
-Book Finder, book data apps based on React.js
+Book Finder, book data apps based on React.JS.
+Allows user to search any book on Google Books API with the keyword.
+Also user can create a booklist th

 By Murat ALAYURT